blazjerman/DDC-Manual/addons/ddc_esp32_set_time_at_boot/README.md

 ## Troubleshooting

 If WiFi setup opens every boot, check Serial Monitor (bound rate 115200) and GPIO 33 reset button wiring.

-If the clock keeps resetting, check J5 Pin 2 voltage and `CLOCK_RESET_THRESHOLD_MV`.

 If hours/minutes do not increment, check NPN transistor wiring and common ground.